pedroc777/library/README.md

 The third frame is MainMenu.
 This frame welcomes the user and displays a table where the number of materials of each category can be seen.

 The fourth frame is NewData.
 This frame allows the user to register any new information.
 It has the necessary fields to retrieve new data about a book, magazine, or film.
+There is not a database where this information can be stored, but there is a .txt file for this.
+Nonetheless, a connection between the application and a server might be created.

+The fifth frame is Consultation.
+This frame shows the total number of materials for each category.